-Having specialised in a senior role with Scottish Development International for nearly 5 years, Allan brings a wealth of international trade and development know-how to Genoa Black.
-With vast strategic expertise in the global oil & gas industry, Allan discusses the sector specific challenges to achieving employee brand engagement, in this article.
+With vast strategic expertise in the global oil & gas industry, Allan discusses the sector specific challenges to achieving employee engagement.

 At Genoa Black, we believe that employee engagement is important, and a fundamental part of any successful brand.
 Irrespective of company size, your people need to be brand ambassadors that understand what you do and why you do it, to ensure your brand is consistent across all its touchpoints.